 Unfortunately, many Puerto Rican households sometimes forget to drain their sinks or bathtubs after using them or leave food around for pests like mice, ants, and cockroaches to feast on.
 Decanting birdbaths or small kiddie pools to prevent mosquitoes is simple enough but too many homeowners wait until it’s too late.
 Signs that pests have already made it into your home include droppings, noises in the walls or along your floorboards, chewed wrappers or wiring, a musky smell in the basement, or damaged wood.
 Seeing any of these signs of pests warrants a call to your local exterminators.

 Fortunately, there are DIY stops that you can take to significantly reduce the chances that pests make inroads into your home or business.

 - Food or morsels of food on the floor or in the carpet can make it far too easy for mice and other pests to snatch up.
 If you’re unsure if your kitchen floor is totally free of food, then a quick sweep or vacuum should be enough.

 - Next, you’ll want to prevent pests such as snakes or spiders as well as small pests like mice and ants from getting the chance to enter your home in the first place.
 But how?
 Caulking your windows and doors is a great prevention method.
 As it turns out, weatherstripping and caulking are also wonderful ways to conserve your heating efforts and save on your energy expenses this winter season.

-Small openings along your baseboards are also ways that critters make it into your home through walls or move from room to room.
+- Small openings along your baseboards are also ways that critters make it into your home through walls or move from room to room.
 Plugging up any gaps that you find and perhaps adding screens to your windows and doors can be really beneficial.

-Keep Your Home and Backyard Free of Clutter
+3. Keep Your Home and Backyard Free of Clutter

-Pests such as cockroaches and even termites like to hide in dark places.
+- Pests such as cockroaches and even termites like to hide in dark places.
 Out of sight is unfortunately out of mind for too many Puerto Rican homeowners.

-One way to prevent pests from wreaking havoc on your home is to keep your home and backyard free of clutter.
-This means keeping trees trimmed and wood piles away from the home.
+- One way to prevent pests from wreaking havoc on your home is to keep your home and backyard free of clutter.
+This means keeping trees trimmed and woodpiles away from the home.